leigh-johnson/kubeflow-microk8s-demo/README.md

 ##### Linux

-Multipass can be installed with the following command on any [snap-enabled linux](https://snapcraft.io):
+Multipass can be installed with the following command on any [snap-enabled linux distribution](https://snapcraft.io):

 ```
 sudo snap install multipass --beta --classic